mylxsw/asteria/README.md

 The module name field is specified using the `log.Module` method, and the default log module is automatically generated based on the package name of the caller.
 Context information mainly consists of two parts

 - Fields starting with `#` are automatically set by the system
-- Other fields are context information set by the user using `WithContext`
+- Other fields are context information set by the user using `WithFields`

 Sample log output

 ![](https://ssl.aicode.cc/2019-07-17-15633539363228.jpg)

-> You can set the default color output by `log.DefaultWithColor(false)` or set a module to turn off color output via `log.Module("asteria").WithColor(false)`.
+> You can set the default color output by `log.DefaultLogFormatter(formatter.NewDefaultFormatter(false))` or set a module to turn off color output via `log.Module("asteria").Formatter(formatter.NewDefaultFormatter(false))`.

 #### Json with Time